Adjust bids for Google Ads location targets with a Search Ads 360 bid strategy

 Search Ads 360 requires that auto-tagging is enabled for your Google Ads accounts and that a campaign has a minimum of about 32 days of performance history before a bid strategy can effectively set or recommend bid adjustments.

-Floodlight and Google Analytics conversions are supported
+Floodlight, Google Analytics, and Google Ads conversions are supported

 Missing conversions for proximity targets or geo-location targets?